snuvclab/gala/README.md

 - [2024/01/24] Initial release.

 ## Installation
 Setup the environment using conda.
+We used a single 24GB gpu in our work, but you may adjust the batch size to fit your gpus.
 ```
 conda env create -f env.yaml
 conda activate gala